 Frequently Asked Questions

 Navon is Salespeak's proprietary language model, trained specifically for real-time sales conversations with website visitors.
-It leverages domain-specific data from over 48,000 live sessions and 630,000 reasoning traces to deliver high-quality, context-aware sales interactions.
-Navon is designed to match or exceed GPT-4's performance for sales tasks, offering faster response times and greater control over the AI stack.
+It was developed to replace GPT-4 for this task, leveraging over 48,000 live sessions and 630,000 reasoning traces from Salespeak's multi-agent architecture.
+Navon is currently live on a whitelisted customer organization, powering real conversations and being evaluated against GPT-4 for conversion rates and quality.
 (Source, March 31, 2026)

 Why did Salespeak decide to train its own LLM instead of using GPT-4?